-The latest EPA reports on water quality are the 'Water Quality in Ireland 2013-2018' report (2019) and 'Water Quality in 2020 - An Indicators Report' (2021).
-These reports contains the most up-to-date and comprehensive assessments of the ecological health of Ireland's rivers, lakes, canals, ground waters, transitional waters and coastal waters collected over a six-year period between 2013-2018 and 2020.
+The latest EPA reports on water quality are the 'Water Quality in Ireland 2016-2021' report (2022) and 'Water Quality in 2020 - An Indicators Report' (2021).
+These reports contains the most up-to-date and comprehensive assessments of the ecological health of Ireland's rivers, lakes, canals, ground waters, transitional waters and coastal waters collected over a six-year period between 2016-2021.

-The last full EPA assessment of water quality (Water Quality in Ireland 2013-2018) found that just over half of the rivers and lakes were in satisfactory ecological health and overall water quality had declined since the previous assessment.
+The last full EPA assessment of water quality (Water Quality in Ireland 2016-2021) found that just over half of the rivers and lakes were in satisfactory ecological health and overall water quality had declined since the previous assessment.

-The latest EPA report (2021) results show that 57.0% of river waterbodies assessed (1,336), over the period 207-2020, were in in either 'good' or 'high' biological quality.
+The latest EPA report (2021) results show that 57.0% of river waterbodies assessed (1,336), over the period 2017-2020, were in either 'good' or 'high' biological quality.
 The remaining 43.0% (1,019) were 'moderate', 'poor', or of 'bad' biological quality.
 The number of seriously polluted 'bad' status river waterbodies has reduced to two.
 Of the 1,836 (out of 2,355) river waterbodies assessed in 2019 and 2020, 345 improved in quality and 230 declined, resulting in net improvement in quality of 115 river waterbodies.
 The main problem damaging Irish waters is the presence of too much nutrients such as phosphorus and nitrogen which come primarily from agriculture and urban wastewater.